-- 3.1 Safeguarding: describes arrangements in place to protect children and adults at risk in vulnerable circumstances from abuse or neglect. - 3.2 Child/Children: refers to anyone under the age of 18 and therefore not legally an independent adult.
-Particular care should be afforded to a child under the age of 16. - 3.3 Adult at Risk: persons aged 18 years or over, who may be in need of community care services by reason of a mental or other disability, age, or illness; and who is or may be unable to take care of themselves, or unable to protect themselves against significant harm of exploitation. - 3.4 Abuse: can be physical, sexual, psychological/emotional, financial/material or professional.
+3.1 Safeguarding: describes arrangements in place to protect children and adults at risk in vulnerable circumstances from abuse or neglect.

+3.2 Child/Children: refers to anyone under the age of 18 and therefore not legally an independent adult.
+Particular care should be afforded to a child under the age of 16.

+3.3 Adult at Risk: persons aged 18 years or over, who may be in need of community care services by reason of a mental or other disability, age, or illness; and who is or may be unable to take care of themselves, or unable to protect themselves against significant harm of exploitation.
+Persons aged 18 years or over are also considered to be at 'risk' if they are engaged in a 'regulated activity' as defined in 3.5.7.

+3.4 Abuse: can be physical, sexual, psychological/emotional, financial/material or professional.
 It can also arise from neglect.

-3.5.
-Regulated Activity in relation to children:
+3.5 Regulated Activity in relation to children: